rehierl/node-tree-outliner/3-2-0-design-3.md

 error.
 That is, because it must not be possible to re-open a closed section.

 <!-- ======================================================================= -->
-## type-1, first child
+## Type-1, first child

 Because a sectioning node does not belong to its own section, the very first node that could possibly be associated with a section is the first child of a sectioning node.

-All an algorithm has to do in such a case is to mark the declared section as being open when it is about to exit the sectioning node's enter event.

 **DEFINITION**
 A section will be referred to as a "type-1 section", if its scope begins with the first child of its sectioning node.
 Consequently, a sectioning node that declares a type-1 section will be referred to as a "type-1 sectioning node".

+**CLARIFICATION**
+An algorithm must mark a type-1 section as being being open when it is about to exit the sectioning node's enter event.

 **CLARIFICATION**
 A type-1 section is empty, if its sectioning node has no child nodes.